zenofile/bfrg/README.md

 VERBOSE=1                   # be verbose by default
-NON_INTERACTIVE=0           # prompt user by default if the script encounters an error ERROR_ABORT=0               # stop processing any further targets if encountering an error in non-interactive mode SAFE_TMP='/tmp'             # directory used for creating the archive, recommended to be on a secure or volatile device
+NON_INTERACTIVE=0           # prompt user by default if the script encounters an error ERROR_ABORT=0               # stop processing any further targets if encountering an error in non-interactive mode SAFE_TMP=/tmp             # directory used for creating the archive, recommended to be on a secure or volatile device

-COMPRESSOR_CMD='xz'         # default compressor; the restore script supposes availability of -d for decompression COMPRESSOR_OPT='-q -9e --threads=0 -v'
+COMPRESSOR_CMD=xz         # default compressor; the restore script supposes availability of -d for decompression COMPRESSOR_OPT=-q -9e --threads=0 -v

 EXCLUDE_LIST=( 'System Volume Information' '*~' '#*#' '.#*' 'tmp' '.tmp' '.nv' 'GPUCache' '.ccache' '.cache' '.var' )
 ```